What is Hedging? Is it the Key To Limit Losses?

 Therefore before implementing a hedging strategy, it's important for you to carefully consider the costs and benefits, as well as the overall risk tolerance of the investor.
 Now, moving forward you can also take a dig into how and why do companies use hedging.

-Different Companies use hedging as a risk management strategy to protect themselves against potential losses from market volatility.
 Since, it allows companies to lock in prices for raw materials, currency, or other assets that they use in their business operations, which can help to reduce the impact of price fluctuations on their bottom line.

 Hedging can also help companies to manage their interest rate risk, as well as protect against the impact of changes in interest rates on their profits.
 Companies can use interest rate swaps, options, or futures to hedge against changes in interest rates.